 Getting there: Join Stromma’s Hop On-Hop Off bus and get off at stop 34 – Reffen Street Food/Refshaleøen.
 You can also walk along the waterfront, which takes about 30–35 minutes from Nyhavn.

-At Christianshavn, you’ll find the colorful alternative neighborhood of Christiania.
-Founded in 1971, a group of artists, activists, and hippies entered the military barracks in Bådmandsgade, declaring the area a free town outside Danish government laws and regulations.
+In Christianshavn, you’ll find the colorful alternative neighborhood of Christiania.
+Founded in 1971, Freetown Christiania began when a group of people entered the former military barracks in Bådmandsgade and established a community known for its self-administration and distinctive way of life.

-Stepping through Christiania’s gates feels like travelling back to the 1970s.
-Many houses were built by the inhabitants themselves, giving the area an eclectic feel.
-Art in many forms is visible as you walk through the free town – from murals and sculptures to large-scale graffiti.
-Visit the large wooden troll, Green George, crafted by activist and recycle artist Thomas Dambo, or the incredible graffiti by renowned street artist Rasmus Balstrøm.
+Stepping through Christiania’s gates can feel a bit like traveling back to the 1970s.
+Many houses were built by the residents themselves, giving the area its eclectic character.
+Art is everywhere, from murals and sculptures to large-scale graffiti.
+Keep an eye out for Green George by Thomas Dambo, created from discarded wood, with a mural made in collaboration with Rasmus Balstrøm.

 Address: Prinsessegade